Tap to get financing

 Bank Loans

 Every bank loan is different.
 This can be both a good thing or a bad thing, depending on your credit, your property’s fundamentals, and especially which bank you talk to.
 Some banks and credit unions are keen to finance construction, while others are more comfortable with refinances.
-It all depends on them — and finding the right bank lender is essential.
+It all depends on them — and finding the right bank lender is key.

 Pros of Bank Loans